cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

  RUN make package
 ```

+Now the build tools can access the results of previous runs, and only targets
+with changed dependencies need to be rebuilt.
+For a sizeable codebase, this can
+speed up Docker builds dramatically.

 ##### Bootstrapping incremental builds

-The `COPY --from=builder` instruction introduces a self-referentiality to the
+The `COPY --from=builder` instruction references the very image that is
-Dockerfile for the builder image.
-The consequence of this self-referentiality is
+currently being built: the builder image.
+The consequence of this
-that the initial build is now broken: there is no image to copy the build tree
+self-referentiality is that the initial build is now broken: there is no image
-from.
+to copy the build tree from.

 The following `Dockerfile.init` creates an initial builder image from which the
 "real" builder image can copy the build directory.
 The build directory contains